cgil/simmer/PRD.md

 ### 4.7.
 Data Persistence

--   **FR-20**: All recipe data is stored in a cloud database.
+-   **FR-20**: All recipe data (including numeric ingredient amounts and base servings) is stored in a cloud database.
--   **FR-21**: The user can access the same recipe library from multiple devices (no additional user accounts needed, just the same login).
+-   **FR-21**: The user can access the same recipe library from multiple devices.

 ---